autolab-fi/metropolia-esp32/lessons/module_3/electric_motor.md

 ### Gearbox in Electric Motors

 An electric motor can also be equipped with a gearbox, which transfers the rotational motion from the motor shaft to the mechanism.
 A gearbox can increase the maximum torque from the motor shaft and reduce the rotational speed.
-In the case of a line-following robot, the gearbox increases torque to allow the robot to move despite its weight and to overcome obstacles.
+In the case of a line-following robot, the gearbox increases torque to allow the rover to move despite its weight and to overcome obstacles.
 A gearbox typically consists of a set of gears.
 You can see the internal structure of a gearbox in the photo below:

 ![image](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/module_3/small_size_gearbox.jpg?raw=True)

-For example, the robot on the stage uses motors with speed 178 RPM (Revolutions Per Minute).
+For example, the rover on the stage uses motors with speed 178 RPM (Revolutions Per Minute).

 ## Assignment
-Let's practice more with robot movement: write a program for the robot to reach a point on the map.
-However, remember that you will not be able to use the built-in robot movement functions.
+Let's practice more with robot movement: write a program for the rover to reach a point on the map.
+However, remember that you will not be able to use the built-in rover movement functions.
 The functions: **moveForwardDistance**, **moveBackwardDistance**, **turnLeft**, **turnRight**, **moveForwardSeconds**, and **moveBackwardSeconds** will not work.

 ![image](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/module_3/finish_point.jpg?raw=True)